gauravchaudhari7165/gauravchaudhari7165/README.md

 <h3><a href="https://github.com/gauravchaudhari7165#about-me" >About Me</a></h3>

-- 🎓 I am a 2024 passout CS student.
+- 🎓 I am a 2024 passout CSE student.
 - 📚 Currently doing CDAC in HPCSA where I learn:
     - Linux
     - Python